ressuman/CountDown-Timer-App-Project/README.md

 ## 🎯 Objectives

-The goal of this assignment is to demonstrate your understanding of basic JavaScript concepts such as variables, functions, and objects.
-You will also learn how to use JavaScript to manipulate the DOM and create interactive web pages.
+The goal of this project is to demonstrate your understanding of basic JavaScript concepts such as variables, functions, and objects.
+I will also learn how to use JavaScript to manipulate the DOM and create interactive web pages.

 ## ✅ Task: Countdown App

 - Open the `task-2-countdown-app` folder in VS Code and open the `index.html` file in your browser.
-- You should see a countdown app with multiple countdown timers.
+- I should see a countdown app with multiple countdown timers.
-- Your task is to make the countdown timers work.
+- My task is to make the countdown timers work.
-- For this task, you will need to edit the just the `script.js` file.
+- For this task, I will need to edit the just the `script.js` file.

 - **_Hint:_** Look up the [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) object in JavaScript.
 - **_Hint:_** Look up the [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) method in JavaScript.